 Ananda Mayi is a full-time staff, hails from Japan, and took TTC at the Yoga Farm in 2014 and ATTC in 2015.
 She is currently enrolled in the 800-hour Yoga Health Educator Course.
 She enjoys teaching yoga to both advanced and beginners and especially loves kirtan chanting.
 She…

-Maha Lakshmi is a teacher of Classical Yoga for many years, graduated Yoga Health Educator, a student of Ayurveda, a practitioner of the four paths of yoga, and a dedicated student of Swami Sitaramananda and the teachings of Sivananda Yoga.
-Bringing a brightness and sincerity to the teaching of Classical Yoga, Mahalakshmi is dedicated to helping students create a firm foundation on which to build a successful yoga practice.
+Maha Lakshmi (C-IAYT) is a teacher of Classical Yoga for many years and graduated the Sivananda Yoga Health Educator Training program in 2020.
+A student of Ayurveda, a practitioner of the Four Paths of Yoga, and a dedicated student of Swami Sitaramananda and the teachings of Sivananda Yoga,…

 Sandhya Dharmadas has a Doctorate in Physical Therapy and board certification in Orthopaedics, with advanced training in pelvic floor rehabilitation and residency training in Orthopaedics.
 She completed fellowship training in Manual & Movement Sciences.
 In her private practice, she specializes in rehabilitation of patients with pelvic floor and…